Property Settlement in Mission Viejo

-in divorce; additionally we have been practicing family law for more than 15 years.
+in divorce; additionally we have been practicing family law for more than 45 combined years.
 If you are facing asset division then you will benefit from the assistance of an Orange County divorce attorney from our firm.
-Whether you are seeking asset division through property settlement or if your case will be going to trial, you will benefit from the assistance the assistance of our firm.
+Whether you are seeking asset division through property settlement or if your case will be going to trial, you will benefit from the assistance of our firm.